mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P01-Getting-Started/readme.md

   # Hint: Look into random library, more specifically the choice method
 ```

+Import random: `import random` at the top of your script and use one of the random methods to generate a random number.
+For example: `random.randomint(0,1)` would return a number between 0 and 1.

+Print the name of the victor.
+It should either be the hero instance or the opponent instance.
+Print a message something like:

+`Wonder Woman Wins!` or `Dumbledore Wins!`

+**Stretch Goal:** Make the message fancy!
+Print something like:

+`Wonder Woman defeats Dumbledore!` or `Dumbledore defeats Wonder Woman!`

 ## Continue To Test it out

 You can test out whether your `Hero` class is working properly by adding these tests to your file: